CLI Reference#

 .envfile with detected or entered keys

-The interactive flow is equivalent to using framework init with appropriate flags, but with helpful guidance and validation at each step.
+The interactive flow is equivalent to using osprey init with appropriate flags, but with helpful guidance and validation at each step.

 Disabling Interactive Mode#